On the Edge of Reason: Reception

 Following its initial publication in Zagreb, the work was condemned by a number of critics (mainly on the left) for supposedly equating communism (in its Stalinist form) with fascist methods and for not presenting a genuine worldview.
 It was, however, praised by more nationally oriented critics.

-English translations
+Gordana P. Crnković dedicated a chapter to the novel as a "foundation" of post-Yugoslav literature and film in her book on the subject.
+She analyzes the book as centered on a "terrible rupture" between the truth as a logical abstract and the truth as a communal agreement—in the novel, that rupture is between the apparent truth of the narrator's condemnation of Domaćinski, and the apparent intolerability of his remarks in the society of Zagreb.

-It was published in English first by Vanguard Press, followed by New Directions Publishing.
-Susan Sontag called it "one of the great European novels of the first half of the 20th century".
+Susan Sontag called it "one of the great European novels of the first half of the 20th century" on the back of the 1995 English edition.
 A review for Publishers Weekly described Krleža as a "shrewd observer of man as social animal, and his wry, sardonic style fits cleanly into the Eastern European tradition of bureaucratic satire by the likes of Kafka, Karel Capek and Jaroslav Hasek".
 Saturday Review in its review of the book called Krleža "One of the most accomplished, profound authors in European literature".
 In a review for Boston Phoenix, Paul West notes that "the marvel about this novel is that, for all its restrictedness and Balkan didacticism, it remains in the mind as blatant as a tattooed orange, ever perched close to wit, and empirically crisp".
+In a 2023 review in the New York Review of Books, Joshua Cohen places On the Edge of Reason among a group of works he calls "Imp Fiction" or "Impfic", after Edgar Allan Poe's "The Imp of the Perverse": "fiction whose plot is set in motion by an outburst—usually a remark attributed to one of its characters or delivered by its narrator within quotations."
+He also names Saul Bellow's "Him with His Foot in His Mouth", Philip Roth's The Human Stain, and Milan Kundera's The Joke as great representative works.
+On the Edge of Reason, writes Cohen, is "among the contenders for the earliest and most purely entertaining work of modern Impfic," a "brief, harrowing, charmingly witty book, a masterly novel".